Producing a pitch-time graph

 You can now edit the image to get it looking the way you want it, for instance by stretching or squashing it vertically or horizontally if you are still not happy with the curvature of the line.
 For more complete customization, you can “trace” the image, either manually or automatically, to extract the line from the screenshot as a “vector image.”
 This enables you to edit the line in various ways, such as changing its thickness or applying “smoothing” to get rid of unwanted detail and bring out the essential contour.
 That’s a bit beyond the scope of this page, but the Wikipedia article on image tracing is a good place to learn about it.

 For now, let’s work with Tony’s pitch-time graph just as it is.
 The next thing to do is to indicate where each new syllable begins.
 We’ll do this by adding short vertical lines crossing the wavy line that represents the reciter’s pitch, and about equal to it in thickness.
 This will in effect convert the graph into a series of rotated T symbols with curved and wavy stems.
 The positioning of our vertical lines will be guided both by the wave-form graph (where the beginning of a “block” usually indicates the start of a new syllable) and by careful listening.
+If we know the lyrics, we can write each syllable with its left edge below the appropriate vertical line.
 While we’re at it, we’ll add a bracket for the time scale, determining the horizontal length of one second from the scale of seconds at the bottom of the screenshot.
 Once we have done this, the waveform and time scale from Tony have served their purpose, so we might as well crop them out of the graph.
 Here is what’s left.

 One thing that’s apparent from this is how the articulation of a new syllable often doesn’t coincide with a change of pitch.
 This seems a distinctive feature of the style that was not revealed by Tony’s blue boxes.
 By showing a new “note” (i.e. a new rotated T symbol) only where a new syllable begins, global notation captures the difference between the two kinds of onset in vocal music, while avoiding the need to decide in particular cases whether a change of pitch is distinct enough to constitute a new note rather than a pitch bend.